anekar/SalarySurvey/README.md

 =
 Exploratory Data Analysis
 =
-In order to explore insights and
+In order to explore insights and patterns